Dean-Jansen/Real-Estate-Market-Analysis-and-Predictive-Modeling/README.md

     cd real-estate-analysis
     ```

-2. Install the required dependencies (if any).
+2. Install the required dependencies

 3. Follow the instructions in each component's section to run and customize the code.